dpuenteramirez/SawNG/README.md

 # SawNG AKA Sherlock and Watson Next Gen
-Sherlock and Watson exploit check against Windows exploit suggester (wes) NG This project is a simple python script that filters the output from wesNG to show only privilege escalation CVEs which sherlock and watson look for.
+Sherlock and Watson exploit filter against Windows Exploit Suggester (Wes) NG output.
+This project is a simple python script that filters the output from WesNG to show only privilege escalation CVEs which sherlock and watson look for.

 # Rationale
-This script was made becuase sherlock required python 2 which kali dropped support for in 2020 and becuase watson can only be used against specific windows builds.
+This script was made becuase Sherlock requires Python 2 which Kali dropped support for in 2020.
+Also developed becuase Watson can only be used against specific Windows builds.
-This meant that I was no able to use Sherlock or Watson in my hunt for Windows PrivEsc vectors since I was pen testing an unpatched windows server r2 2012 using 2020 Kali Linux.
+This meant that I was no able to use Sherlock or Watson in my hunt for Windows PrivEsc vectors since I was pentesting an unpatched windows server r2 2012 using 2020 Kali Linux.
-Additionally using windows exploit suggestor alone gave me way too much output for it to be of any use so this script pretty much saved the day.
+Additionally using Windows Exploit Suggestor alone gave me way too much output for it to be of any use so this script pretty much saved the day.

 # Usage
-The files in this repo should be placed in the root directory of windows exploit suggester NG
+The files in this repo should be placed in the root directory of Windows Exploit Suggester NG

 1) First clone/download the windows exploit suggester ng from https://github.com/bitsadmin/wesng

-2) Next run windows exploit suggester and pipe the output to wesOutput like so:
+2) Next run WesNG and pipe the output to wesOutput like so:

 &nbsp;&nbsp;&nbsp;&nbsp;For Linux: